Is there a similar tool to File History in Windows 7?

 Once you have system restore point set up, you can restore a file to its previous version or restore deleted files.

 However, it cannot replace regular image backups.
 As mentioned, the previous versions are saved in the corresponding volume.
-If the volume corrupted or the hard drive failed, then you cannot restore to the previous version.
+If the volume corrupted or the hard drive failed, then you cannot restore the previous version of any file

 Therefore, if you want to have complete protection of your files, you should create an image file backup besides the previous version.

-To make image file backup or system backup, you can use free backup tool AOMEI Backupper Standard.
+To make an image backup of your files, you can use free backup tool AOMEI Backupper Standard.
 Compared with Windows Backup and Restore, AOMEI Backupper is more secure, runs faster and gives you more backup options.

-3. In this screen, click “Add File” or “Add Folder” to specify files or folders into the backup.
-If needed, you can also set a filter to exclude files from the backup, which is only available in the Professional and higher versions.
+2. In this screen, click “Add File” or “Add Folder” to specify files or folders into the backup.

-4. Click the second bar to select a location path to save the image backup.
-It brings you a File Explorer window, so you can select any folder as the destination location on the local drive, external drive or network drive.
+3. Click the second bar to select a location path to save the image backup.
+It brings you a File Explorer window, so you can select any folder on the local drive, external drive or network drive as the destination location.